Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Models for vegetation self-organization

 \subsubsection{Models with additive nonlocal interactions}

-In the simplest kernel-based SDF models, the spatial coupling is introduced linearly in the equation for the local dynamics \citep{D_Odorico_2006},
+In the simplest kernel-based SDF models, the spatial coupling is introduced linearly in the equation for the local dynamics \citep{DOdorico2006},

 The first term describes the local dynamics of the vegetation, i.e., temporal changes in vegetation density at a location ${\bm r}$ due to processes in which neighboring vegetation does not play any role.
 The integral term describes any spatial coupling, i.e., changes in vegetation density at ${\bm r}$ due to vegetation density at neighbor locations ${\bm r}$'.
 Assuming spatial isotropy, the kernel function $G({\bm r}, {\bm r'})$ decays radially with the distance from the focal location, $\rvert {\bm r'} - {\bm r}\rvert$, so $G\left({\bm r'},{\bm r}\right)=G(\rvert {\bm r'} - {\bm r}\rvert)$.
-Therefore, the dynamics of the vegetation density is governed by two main contributions: first, if the spatial coupling is neglected, the vegetation density increases or decreases locally depending on the sign of $h(v)$ until reaching a uniform steady state $v_0$, solution of $h(v_0)=0$; second, the spatial coupling enhances or diminishes vegetation growth depending on the sign of the kernel function (i.e., whether the spatial interactions affect growth positively or negatively) and the difference between the local vegetation density and the uniform steady state $v_0$.
+Therefore, two main contributions govern the dynamics of vegetation density: first, if the spatial coupling is neglected, the vegetation density increases or decreases locally depending on the sign of $h(v)$ until reaching a uniform steady state $v_0$, solution of $h(v_0)=0$; second, the spatial coupling enhances or diminishes vegetation growth depending on the sign of the kernel function (i.e., whether the spatial interactions affect growth positively or negatively) and the difference between the local vegetation density and the uniform steady state $v_0$.

-Assuming kernels that are positive close to the focal location and negative far from it (a la SDF), local perturbations in the vegetation density around $v_0$ are locally enhanced if they are larger than $v_0$ and attenuated otherwise.
+Assuming kernels that are positive close to the focal location and negative far from it (modeling a SDF), local perturbations in the vegetation density around $v_0$ are locally enhanced if they are larger than $v_0$ and attenuated otherwise.
 As a result, the integral term destabilizes the homogeneous state when perturbed, and spatial patterns arise in the system.
 Long-range growth-inhibition interactions, together with nonlinear terms in the local-growth function $h(v)$, avoid the unbounded growth of perturbations and stabilize the pattern.
 However, although this mechanism imposes an upper bound to vegetation density, nothing prevents $v$ from taking unrealistic, negative values.
 To avoid this issue, the model must include an artificial bound at $v = 0$ such that vegetation density is reset to zero whenever it becomes negative.